cncf/cloudnativetv/operations/SUBMISSION.md

 This document outlines the show submission requirements and selection process.
 It is currently a work in progress.

-To Submit Your Show for Cloud Native TV please follow this *ISSUE LINK HERE*
+To Submit Your Show for Cloud Native TV please follow [this link](https://github.com/cncf/cloudnativetv/issues/new/choose)

 ## Submission Process